ogaye-ibm/dba-gitops-samples/gitops/pipelines-tekton/README.md

 - [References and Guides](#references-and-guides)

+## Introduction
+- [Tekton](https://tekton.dev/) is an open-source framework for Continuous Integration and Delivery (CI/CD) systems.
+- [Red Hat OpenShift Pipelines](https://docs.openshift.com/container-platform/4.10/cicd/pipelines/understanding-openshift-pipelines.html) is built on top of Tekton
+- If you are new to Tekton and RH OpenShift Pipelines, then, to get familiar with the basics concepts, please jump to the last section: [References and Guides](#references-and-guides)

 ## Use cases

 ### Tekton for CI/CD
 ### Tekton for CI with Argo for CD

 ## Samples inventory
 Each subsection has a specific README for details
 ### Resources
-- *workspace-pvc.yaml*: a PVC to back the tekton workspaces used accross tekton taks
+- *workspace-pvc.yaml*: a PVC to back the Tekton [workspaces](https://tekton.dev/docs/pipelines/workspaces/) used across Tekton taks
 - *Template-docker-creds-secret.yaml*: use to create docker-creds-secret.yaml which is already listed on .gitignore and will be excluded from git check in
 - *Template-git-secret.yaml*: use to create git-src-secret.yaml and git-argocd-creds-secret.yaml which are already listed on .gitignore and will be excluded from git check in
 - *Template-redhat-pull-secret.yaml*: use to create (when needed, to get the RH OCP CLI for example) redhat-pull-secret.yaml which is already listed on .gitignore and will be excluded from git check in
 ### Tasks
 - *common/apply-ocp-manifest-task.yaml*: task that applies yaml manifests to OCP
-- *common/kakniko.yaml*: a copy of the google Kaniko taks to build image from src
+- *common/kaniko.yaml*: a copy of the google Kaniko taks to build image from src
 - *common/update-manifest-task.yaml*: a task that can edit/update argoCD git infra yaml manifests using Kustomize
 - *common/quarkus-graalvm/build-quarkus-graalvm-task.yaml*: to build a native executable with GraalVM
 - *common/quarkus-jvm/build-quarkus-jvm-task.yaml*: quarkus jvm build